Scalar resonance in graviton-graviton scattering at high-energies: the graviball: Framework

-As we saw in the previous section, {the partial-wave projected Born terms are free from any cut, cf. Eq.~\eqref{eq:V0_dimreg},} and the corresponding $T$ matrix only has the right-hand cut (RHC) or unitarity cut {as a result of} Eq.~\eqref{200121.17}.
-This enables a simple parameterization of the PWAs which fulfills exact two-body unitarity.
-To simplify the notation let us focus on the scattering with $\lm=0$.
-It is enough to introduce an analytical function $g(s)$ in the complex-$s$ plane with only the RHC and whose discontinuity is the same as that of $1/T^{J}(s)$.
-It can be straightforwardly built by using a once-subtracted dispersion relation, with the result~\cite{Oller:2000wa,oww,graviballlong}
+As we saw in the previous section, {the partial-wave projected Born terms are free from any cut, cf. Eq.~\eqref{eq:V0_dimreg},} and the corresponding $T$ matrix only has the unitarity or right-hand cut (RHC) {as a result of} Eq.~\eqref{200121.17}.
+This enables a simple parameterization of the PWAs which fulfills exact two-body unitarity \cite{nd,Oller:2000fj},